Do I Really Need Umbrella Insurance?

-What Is An Umbrella Policy?
+What Is an Umbrella Insurance Policy?

-You need to ask a lot of questions when you buy an “Umbrella” policy.
+You need to ask a lot of questions when you buy an Umbrella insurance policy.
 Many insurers only sell a follow form Excess Liability policy.
-An Excess Liability policy is not an Umbrella policy.
+An Excess Liability policy is not an Umbrella insurance policy.
 Excess Liability forms provide you with less coverage than the traditional Umbrella policy.
 By the way, insurers know you won’t know the difference.
 They are more than happy to protect themselves from potential losses versus covering your liability exposures.

-What Is The Difference Between Follow Form Excess Liability and an Umbrella Policy?
+What Is the Difference Between Follow Form Excess Liability and an Umbrella Policy?

 Both policies will give you additional liability limits above your current policies.
 A Follow Form Excess Liability form is just what it says it is.
 It will provide you additional liability coverage over the primary insurance coverages you currently have, in short it will follow the current primary insurance form.
 If you have an auto insurance policy and your liability limits are $500,000 and you buy a $1,000,000 Excess Liability policy.
 You will have 1,500,000 in liability coverage.
 The same would hold true for your homeowner’s insurance.

-If you do not own a boat and you go to the lake and decide to rent a boat and you get in a boating accident your Excess Liability Coverage will not cover you because you did not have boat policy for it to follow.
+If you do not own a boat and you go to the lake and decide to rent a boat and you get in a boating accident your Excess Liability Coverage will not cover, you because you did not have boat policy for it to follow.
 You did not own a boat, so you would not have bought a boater’s insurance policy.

-Spoiler Alert: If you had purchased an Umbrella policy for $1,000,000 and you had the same boat accident your Umbrella policy would act as your primary liability coverage even though you did not have a boat policy at the time.
+Spoiler Alert: If you had purchased an Umbrella insurance policy for $1,000,000 and you had the same boat accident your Umbrella insurance policy would act as your primary liability coverage even though you did not have a boat policy at the time.
 Umbrella policies do not need to follow a form.
 This will follow through if you rent a motor home for vacation with the family, a skidoo, a motorcycle, on and on.

 Umbrella policies will also cover you for libel and slander.
 In the day of social media this is a common occurrence.
 Your teenager gets angry at the kid next door and starts a rumor that the neighbor sells drugs and alcohol to the neighborhood kids.
 After the police officers come you your neighbor’s house to investigate and he finds out your kid put this lie out on social media he may want to sue you for Libel and Slander because he got fired from his job as a school administrator due to this lie.
 Your Umbrella will pay his lost wages, due to the wrongful termination and pain and suffering because his reputation was tarnished.
 No follow form Excess Policy will provide this type of coverage.